 That year she made her TV debut with appearances on The Podge & Rodge Show and in 2008 she was approached to appear on The All Ireland Talent Show where she narrowly missed out on the live shows.
 The following year she made a cameo appearance on the sitcom Val Falvey TD and returned to The All Ireland Talent Show where she became a live finalist for Shane Lynch’s Dublin team.
 She was the first drag performer to reach the final stages of any TV talent show in Ireland.

 Joanna gained a loyal following by performing live in venues and events around Ireland and in 2009, moved to Waterford to take up a full time residency with the Dignity Group in their venues in Kilkenny, Waterford and Galway.
-She also maintained a regular residency in Cork, first in Instinct and then in Chambers.
+She also maintained a regular residency in Limerick at Riddlers and in Cork, first in Instinct and then in Chambers.

 In 2011 she became a columnist with The Munster Express and released her first novel, Diary Of A Ryde.